cbmcampbelltown/CBM-Campbelltown-Website/bible-studies.md

 - Thursday
     - 12-1

-Location of Bible Studies is in the Multi-Faith Centre.
+Location of Bible Studies is in the food hub near Jamaica Blue.
-(Below Jamaica Blue, but accessible from outside the building to the North.)